-The fact of the matter is that the majority of Americans aren’t forced into wondering this hypothetical, it’s a required condition of their home loan.
+The fact of the matter is that the majority of Americans aren’t forced into wondering about this hypothetical, it’s a required condition of their home loan.
 Yet, unlike car insurance, flood insurance isn’t required just because you own property.
 The real question you might be asking then, is, at what point does your premium outweigh the actual risk?

-The National Flood Insurance Program (NFIP) cites $650 annual premiums as the median premium for flood insurance, a figure which will no doubt sound expensive to many home owners who never imagine using the coverage. ‘
+The National Flood Insurance Program (NFIP) cites $650 annual premiums as the median premium for flood insurance, a figure which will no doubt sound expensive to many homeowners who never imagine using the coverage. ‘

 Flooding can happen anywhere, a lesson many homeowners learned the hard way during Arizona’s 2014 storm season.
 Record rainfall saw parts of the highway develop into swimming pools over the span of hours – property damage to Valley homes was projected to hit several million dollars.
 Many of these homeowners did not have flood insurance, believing the premium simply outweighed its effectiveness.

 Have you decided that you’ll forego flood insurance?
-Provided it’s not a required aspect of your mortgage, you’re free to go without – but still make an investment in your protection.
+Provided it’s not a required aspect of your mortgage, you’re free to go without – but still, make an investment in your protection.
 Lump your added savings into a rainy day fund should you ever need water damage services from a reputable company like AZ Hydro Pro.